Is your organization responding to an emergency situation? Find out how HPIC can help in your relief efforts.

 Depending on the type of intervention, the capacity of the responding organisations, and the nature and scale of the emergency, there are a number of options HPIC partners can choose from.

-Physician Travel Packs are prepacked medical kits that are easy to transport, enabling doctors and health professionals to quickly set up functional clinics in emergency situations.
-Each ETP can provide up to 600 treatments, and is a great tool for providing medical relief where infrastructure is damaged and supply chains are broken.
+Humanitarian Medical Kits are prepacked medical kits that are easy to transport, enabling doctors and health professionals to quickly set up functional clinics in emergency situations.
+Each HMK can provide up to 600 treatments, and is a great tool for providing medical relief where infrastructure is damaged and supply chains are broken.
 These kits can be hand-carried by first responders or shipped through airlifts in bulk or kit formats.

 Bulk Medicines and Supplies Shipments are built based on needs lists developed by our partners on the ground.
 HPIC can either allocate products from our inventory or request special donations from industry partners.
 This way, only the most appropriate medicines are sent to meet the needs of those affected by the emergency situation.
 Shipments are then assembled and prepared for airlift or container delivery according to our partners’ requests.